tgirke/tgirke.github.io/README.md

 quarto preview --no-browser
 ```

-Open <http://localhost:5675/> in your browser.
+Open link given at command prompt in your browser.

 ## Structure